 - Radiation therapy may be used for localized disease (in only one area) or to shrink a tumor that is compressing a vital body structure.

-- Autologous Blood Stem Cell Transplant -- For our patients with Hodgkin's disease, non-Hodgkin's lymphoma, or multiple myeloma, a stem cell transplant may be an option.
+- Autologous Blood Stem Cell Transplant -- For our patients with Hodgkin lymphoma and non-Hodgkin lymphoma, or multiple myeloma, a stem cell transplant may be an option.
 Legacy Cancer Institute is a nationally accredited autologous (using your own cells) transplant center.
 We have been performing autologous transplants for more than 20 years.
 Our one-year survival rates are more than 95 percent.

 You're not alone